-Brine Shrimp are a great source of protein to feed baby fry.
-If you are aiming to grow your fish fast, the protein they get from live foods, like Brine Shrimp are the way to go.
+Brine Shrimp are a great source of protein to feed the baby fry.
+If you are aiming to grow your fish fast, the protein they get from live foods, like Brine Shrimp is the way to go.

 Where Are Brine Shrimp Found?

 Brine shrimp, (genus Artemia), are very small aquatic crustaceans that are commonly used as live food for aquarium fish.